gomorpheus/morpheus-apidoc/source/includes/_checks.md

 }
 ```

-The same endpoint is used to unmute by passing the parameter `"muted":false`.
+The mute endpoint is used to unmute by passing the parameter `"muted":false`.

 ### HTTP Request